ZekkelAR/Sensor_LevelControl_firebase/README.md

 # Sensor_LevelControl_firebase
-code of sensor potential hydrogen and level control with arduino uno and NodeMCU8266
+code of sensor potential hydrogen and level control with NodeMCU8266

 ## Change this string